WordPress Robots.txt File for SEO: Step by Step Guide

 That’s it.
 Your robots.txt file is now live.

-This will let them crawl all of your important pages you want to rank.
+This will let them crawl all of the pages you want to rank.

 Let me know your thoughts in the comments section below.